 Our all you can eat, dine-in facility encourages patrons to enjoy their meals within the Dining Hall.
 Pick 3 Meal Swaps can be used with a swipe to take a pre-packaged meal of a sandwich, chips, apple, beverage and cookie from the designated cooler.
 Otherwise, the only food permitted to leave the Dining Hall is a single piece of hand fruit per person.

 The Pick 3 Meal Swap Program allows a meal swipe to be exchanged for a choice of entree distinguished by the Pick 3 logo on menus and/or retail items labeled with a Pick 3 sticker.
 The entrèe comes with a choice of beverage (bottle water or can of soda) and a choice of one of the following: a piece of fruit, a bag of chips, or a pack of cookies.
-At North End Dining, when using the Pick 3 meal swap for a Rossi's sandwich there is $2 upcharge.
-At Donnelly Cafè, a hot entree placed in a designated Pick 3 bowl is available.
+Across campus dining locations, a few Pick 3 menu choices require an additional charge.
+A designated entree bowl is available as a Pick 3 option at Donnelly Cafe.